wazeer1/temple-connect-doc/README.md

 ## 1. Introduction

 ### 1.1.
 Purpose
-This document defines the requirements for DevConnect, a digital platform designed to connect Hindu temples across India with devotees.
+This document defines the requirements for Temple connect, a digital platform designed to connect Hindu temples across India with devotees.
 The platform will enable devotees to:

 - Book archanas, poojas, and nerchas online.
 - Receive prasadam and official receipts delivered to their homes.